yunus-EmreX/BigEYE/README.md

-  The multi-purpose monitoring and pentesting tool for Territorial.io;
+  The BigEYE is multi-purpose monitoring and pentesting tool for Territorial.io;

 WebSocket Traffic Logging and Manipulation: